No-Name-Yet-Exist/Conceptual-Topology/conceptual-topology/introduction-to-CT.md

 A Categorical Framework for Semantic Geometry via Conceptual Topology

 # Introduction:
 Natural language exhibits variability, ambiguity, and strong context-dependence, challenging formal semantic modeling.
 However, through the lens of category theory and Z-frame used in this theory, certain latent regularities emerge.
-This paper explores the idea that word meaning is not merely a function of proximity in embedding space, but a topological structure defined by morphic continuity over conceptual anchors, called Z-frames.
+We explore the idea that word meaning is not merely a function of proximity in embedding space, but a topological structure defined by morphic continuity over conceptual anchors, called Z-frames.

+Content Note:

+This article engages with metaphorical language, including references to bodily and emotional imagery, drawn from vocabulary present in cultural texts such as song lyrics.
+The analysis is purely structural and semantic in nature, focusing on how words relate within topological meaning frameworks.
+No explicit content is discussed or implied, and interpretations do not rely on the literal truth of any term’s usage—consistent with the perspective of category theory, which concerns itself with relational structure, not object-level attributes.

 # Semantic Projections and Topological Formalization